Jij-Inc/Qamomile/README.md

 ## Test

-The test is everything is written in docstring of each function and class.
+The test is written at tests/ and docstring.

 ```
-python -m pytest
+python -m pytest tests jijtranspiler_qiskit
 ```